dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 The callback returns `false`, meaning the page is not automatically redirected.

-The `handleSignedInUser` function as seen below:
+The `handleSignedInUser` function consists of the following:

 ```js
 /**